speedrunslive/speedrunslive-front-end/README.md

 Clone the repository and navigate to the project then run the following commands:

-Note for Windows users: The project must be in your /users/ folder for volume mounting.
+Note for Windows users: The project must be in your %HOMEPATH% (e.g. `C:\Users\username`) for volume mounting.

 ```Shell
 # For development